dongwxxkchoi/EMBGuard/README.md

 # EMBGuard

-EMBGuard is a hazard-aware guardrail framework for safe planning in embodied agents.
-It provides tools for constructing safety datasets, training guardrail models, evaluating vision-language models (VLMs), and analyzing whether models identify physical hazards and risk conditions in embodied scenes.
+EMBGuard is the first MLLM-based safety guardrail framework for embodied agents operating in real-world environments.
+It identifies action-conditioned physical hazards from (visual observation, action) pairs, provides risk explanations, and enables safe planning through decoupled risk reasoning.

 ## 📦 Datasets on Hugging Face

-All EMBGuard datasets and modelsare available on Hugging Face:
+All EMBGuard datasets and models are available on Hugging Face:

 🔗 **https://huggingface.co/EMBGuard**